nodejs/node/doc/api/zlib.md

 The examples given below are drastically simplified to show the basic concept.
 Using `zlib` encoding can be expensive, and the results ought to be cached.
-See [Memory Usage Tuning][] for more information on the speed/memory/compression tradeoffs involved in `zlib` usage.
+See [Memory usage tuning][] for more information on the speed/memory/compression tradeoffs involved in `zlib` usage.

 ```js